Center for Anxiety, OCD, and Cognitive Behavioral Therapy

 Our Comprehensive, Tailored CBT Approach to Overcoming Social Anxiety Disorders

 Our structured and often effective approach to social anxiety therapy includes a combination of goal setting, values clarification, thought challenging, defusion techniques, behavioral experiments, exposures, role plays, objective reviews of recorded social interactions or performances, strategies to reduce safety behaviors, and techniques to shift attention away from oneself and into the present moment.
 This breadth of strategies underscores our commitment to providing a level of care and expertise unparalleled in the area.
 By employing these strategies, we help our clients confront their fears, challenge their negative beliefs, and ultimately lead more fulfilling and engaged lives.
+You can learn more about our broader therapy approach, including how we utilize forms of CBT, ERP, ACT, and related approach across conditions.

 Addressing Performance Anxieties